valkyrieasyraf/Bayshore_6RR/README.md

  - [The Wangan Midnight Emulation Discord server](https://discord.gg/r3nbd4x) - helping me out on a bunch of stuff.

 ## Donations
-Donations are not required, however I've made from scratch with only myself and a contributor from Thailand.
+Donations are not required, however I've made from scratch together with my cliques and myself and also a contributor from Singapore, Malaysia, Thailand.
 Thanks for the merge of custom loader, openbanapass and more.
-But also if you want to thank me for my work, [please buy me a coffee or two](https://www.paypal.me/valkyrieasyraf)
+But also if you want to thank me for my work, [please buy me a coffee or two or three](https://www.paypal.me/valkyrieasyraf)

 This won't get you anything other than my gratitude, the entire project (private) is and will always remain available to selected contributors for free and open source, depending on the usage and conditions.
+Modifications made by user will need to seek approval from us before we carry on with acceptance of merging any commits made in this Github repository.

-## On TeknoParrot
+## For TeknoParrot
 The TeknoParrot team (TeknoGods) are not authorised to use **any part** of this project. **Do not integrate any portion of Bayshore into TeknoParrot.**

+## For MOMO AND CHINA SERVERS
+The MOMO and other development team from China are not authorised to use, modify, update, forked and share **any part** of this project at all cost.